vernonclarke/Rfits/README.md

     tkfocus(tt)
     tcltk::tkwait.window(tt)

-  Optionally, right-click > Get Info and set a custom icon.
+Optionally, rename to desired name and  right-click > `Get Info` to set a custom icon.

    ### Analysing an entire data set